RedHatInsights/javascript-clients/README.md

   }
 }
 ```
-Note: every client's `generate` target also depends on a
-`configure-secret-scanning` target, which registers the client's generated
-`src/` directory as excluded from GitHub secret scanning (see
-`.github/secret_scanning.yml` and `utils/add-secret-scanning-exclusion.js`).
-This is scaffolded automatically by `npm run create-client` — don't remove
-it when customizing your `generate` target.

-where the `specs` object keys are the directories to export your endpoints and the corresponding key values as the location to the spec itself.
+The `specs` object keys are the directories to export your endpoints and the corresponding key values as the location to the spec itself.
 For keys, `default` will export all your endpoints at the root level of the client and any key other than `default` will export to that path instead.
 An example import for the above `default` spec entry as well as the `v2` spec entry can be seen in the following examples

 default: